West Norriton Township near Norristown in Montgomery County, Pennsylvania — The American Northeast (Mid-Atlantic)

 The Sea Shall Give Up Her Dead.

-Topics.
+Topics and series.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • Disasters • Patriots & Patriotism • Waterways & Vessels.
+In addition, it is included in the Lost at Sea series list.
 A significant historical date for this entry is January 24, 1870.

 Location.
-40° 7.16′ N, 75° 21.839′ W. Marker is near Norristown, Pennsylvania, in Montgomery County.
+40° 7.16′ N, 75° 21.839′ W. Memorial is near Norristown, Pennsylvania, in Montgomery County.
 It is in West Norriton Township.
+It can be reached from Tyler Street.
 Monument is in Section B of Montgomery Cemetery.
 Touch for map.
-Marker is at or near this postal address: 1 Hartranft Avenue, Norristown PA 19401, United States of America.
+Memorial is at or near this postal address: 1 Hartranft Avenue, Norristown PA 19401, United States of America.
 Touch for directions.

 Regarding John Fornance.
 Assumed that this is a cenotaph.